 For the most part, the protection of rightsholder’s rights is mandatory and global in nature, while users’ rights - copyright limitations and exceptions - for the most part are optional and are left to national discretion.
 As a result, global implementation of limitations and exceptions is weak.
 And while the international copyright system has evolved to protect works in the digital environment, the exceptions largely remain stuck in the pre-digital print world.

-To get the international copyright system back on track for libraries, EIFL is seeking an international treaty on copyright limitations and exceptions to enable the effective functioning of libraries in the global digital environment.
+To get the international copyright system back on track for libraries, EIFL supports an international treaty on copyright limitations and exceptions to enable the effective functioning of libraries in the global digital environment.

 A treaty would establish basic international standards for core library activities and services, protecting communities who rely heavily on libraries to access knowledge and information.
 It would ensure equal treatment of print and digital resources, protect the ability to acquire and lend digital works, safeguard our cultural and scientific heritage for future generations, and unlock orphan works (where the author or copyright holder cannot be identified or found) for socially beneficial purposes.
 For people everywhere.